 If you’re an active Internet user, you must have heard about blockchains.
 You may have your own opinion (positive or negative) or be neutral.
 But for the article purposes, let’s assume you haven’t heard a single word about blockchain.
 Then – what is it?
-The Internet says: “blockchain is a decentralized and distracted open source directory based on P2P architecture.
+The Internet says: “blockchain is a decentralized and distracting open-source directory based on P2P architecture.
 A growing list of records, so-called blocks – linked and secured.
 Each part contains a hash of the previous block, a timestamp and transaction data.
 It might be used for transaction accounting, payment or decentralized social networking – to name a few”.
-Sounds like a black magic?
+Sounds like black magic?
 In brief – it’s a decentralized database with plenty of potential functionalities.

 Popularity wise – it’s huge.
 When I’ve asked one of the blockchain enthusiasts, professor Emin Gün Sirer from Cornell University for his opinion, he responded:

 “2018 was the year when ICOs (Initial Coin Offerings) took off, and blockchains started to provide some new functionality to supplant traditional VC (Venture Capital) funding.
 The price action is immaterial in the long term”.

 Sounds good, right?
-Even though majority of information is rather positive, there are some alarming voices either.
+Even though most of information is rather positive, there are some alarming voices either.
 Blockchains and cryptocurrencies are considered to be safe, but recently we hear more and more about successful cyber attacks.
 American economist, Warren Buffet, said that bitcoin is “probably rat poison squared” and warns investors to avoid cryptocurrencies.

-We can notice that positive aspects of blockchains seem to prevail.
+We can notice that the positive aspects of blockchains seem to prevail.
 It’s definitely worth keeping an eye on this technological trend but also staying reasonable.

 Progressive Web Applications (PWAs)

-Another 2018 tech trend isn’t as famous as blockchains, but may turn the tech world upside down.
-Progressive Web App (PWA), a new type of a web app, works as a website, but it looks like a mobile application.
+Another 2018 tech trend isn’t as famous as blockchains but may turn the tech world upside down.
+Progressive Web App (PWA), a new type of web app, works as a website, but it looks like a mobile application.
 What’s more, some of its functions work offline.
 Sounds tempting?